al1brn/geonodes/docs/api/doc_Tree.md

          Get an existing, or create a new, Blender node in the tree.

+        Args:
-        :param bl_idname: The node bl_idname
+            - bl_idname (str): the node bl_idname
-        :param label: Node label
+            - label (str): Node label

-        :type bl_idname: str
-        :type name: str
-        :return: A geometry node
-        :rtype: bpy.types.GeometryNode
+        Returns:
+            the blender node (bpy.types.GeometryNode)

-        At initialization time, some nodes (the ones which can be changed by UX) are kept in ``old_bnodes`` list.
+        At initialization time, some nodes (the ones which can be changed by UX) are kept in `old_bnodes` list.
 Before creating a new node, this list is scaned to find a node of the proper type and the proper label.